eonlight/versionchecker/README.md

 ## To Do List

-* Add CVE verification feature
-    * Report as Out-Of-Date only if current version has known CVEs
+* Nothing

 ## Changelog

+### Version 0.2.0 (current)

+* Adds Support for the CVE reporting
+    * In the report it will show if any and how many CVEs were found
+    * Requires a URL for each new software added in the configs.
+    * It reports both if it is out-of-date and if there are any CVEs
+* Checks for the latest versions file before running

-### Version 0.1.0 (current)
+### Version 0.1.0

 * Adds Support to add your own software version identification
     * check the Configuration section